Documentation

 • T = any

-The expected type (generic for type safety)
+Expected type (for type safety)

 Hierarchy